 Of course, you can always pick one somebody else made.
 There are a ton of skins out there, and chances are there’s something that appeals to you.
 Maybe it resonates with you, shows who you are, or maybe you want something from one of your favorite franchises; there’s something for everybody out on the wild, wooly web.
 Here’s some of the more appealing I’ve come across.

 This skin works surprisingly well as compared to most video game skins.
-I think it’s because Link’s color scheme is so simplistic, and his features are very vaguely friendly already that it fits on the cute little square head.
+I think it’s because Link’s color scheme is so simplistic, and his features are very vaguely friendly already that it already fits the cute little square head.

 Bob the Builder